 - 3M employees knew about the earplug defects as early as 2000

 - 3M failed to disclose the results of product testing

 - 3M made false claims that the earplugs complied with military standards

 Why You Need a San Antonio 3M Earplug Attorney

 If you are suffering from hearing loss and other hearing problems due to using defective earplugs, you may be able to file a lawsuit against 3M under the False Claims Act.
 Veterans who have already filed have been able to settle and receive compensatory and punitive damages for their suffering and other losses.

 If you were a military serviceman or servicewoman between 2003 and 2015, and recall using 3M’s combat earplugs, you may be able to file a lawsuit for any hearing problems you’ve suffered as a result.

-If you have suffered hearing loss or impairment due to defective 3M earplugs, contact The Law Offices of George P. Escobedo & Associates, PLLC today at (210) 807-3178 for a free consultation.
+If you have suffered hearing loss or impairment due to defective 3M earplugs, contact The Law Office of George P. Escobedo & Associates, PLLC today at (210) 807-3178 for a free consultation.
 We want to help you hold 3M accountable for their egregious actions and negligence.